 Combining a meticulously crafted screenplay that leaves nothing to chance, a career-defining performance from Oscar Isaac, and irresistible world-building and cinematography, The Card Counter is a thoroughly original noir/crime thriller that explores universal themes with humanity and wit, all while offering you a puzzle to solve and compelling characters to decode.
 Paul Schrader’s film will crawl its way into your heart, and you’ll find yourself unable to stop thinking about it days after you’ve seen it.

 The Card Counter premiered at the 2021 Venice Film Festival on September 2, 2021.
-The film will be released in US theaters on September 10 and in UK cinemas on November 5, and is now available to watch on digital and on demand.
+The film was released in US theaters on September 10 and in UK cinemas on November 5, and is now available to watch on digital and on demand.

 Don’t miss our monthly updates with film news, movie-inspired recipes and exclusive content!
 You’ll only hear from us once a month. #nospam